bartuturan/BRIGHT-dataset/README.md

 ## 📜Reference

-If this dataset or code contributes to your research, please kindly consider citing our paper and give this repo ⭐️ :)
+If this dataset or code contributes to your research, please kindly consider citing our paper (will be on arXiv soon) and give this repo ⭐️ :)
 ```
 ```